alphagov/transformation-dashboard/_posts/2000-01-21-apply-visa.markdown

     complete  : false

 status-live:
-  - copy      : "Service goes live (depending on user feedback) --- Mar 2015"
-    complete  : false
+  - copy      : "Service goes live (depending on user feedback) --- Jan to Mar 2015" complete  : false

 successes: |
-  - Team established - service manager is now supported by product managers and owners
+  - Team established - service manager is now supported by a product team
-  - Extensive [user research](http://digital.cabinetoffice.gov.uk/2013/10/09/testing-with-users-around-the-world/) with a range of groups, including overseas users and UK legal representatives
+  - Extensive [user research](https://gds.blog.gov.uk/2013/10/09/testing-with-users-around-the-world/) with a range of groups, including overseas users, agencies and UK legal representatives
-  - Good feedback from private beta users
+  - Excellent feedback from private beta users
   - Production system is proving efficient and can scale easily for many users
   - Easy to create and change visas products using the Home Office product catalogue